mapfde/cieb/CompIndex/CompIndex-generated.md

 ### RDF vocabularies and application profiles

    * Finding RDF-based vocabularies
+      * Knows portals and registries for finding RDF-based vocabularies.
+         * Finds properties and classes in the Linked Open Vocabularies (LOV) observatory and explores their versions and dependencies.
    * Designing RDF-based vocabularies
       * Uses RDF Schema to express semantic relationships within a vocabulary.
          * Correctly uses sub-class relationships in support of inference.
          * Correctly uses sub-property relationships in support of inference.
       * Knows the naming conventions for RDF properties and classes.
       * Reuses published properties and classes where available.
-         * Uses portals and registries to find existing RDF-based vocabularies.
       * Coins namespace URIs, as needed, for any new properties and classes required.
          * Drafts a policy for coining URIs for properties and classes.
          * Chooses "hash"- or "slash"-based URI patterns based on requirements.